Gunman Chronicles: Rewolf Software

 Rewolf Software, also known as Rewolf Entertainment, was a game development studio established in Utah by Herbert Flower (also known as Herb Flower) in 1996.
 The development team came from the mod scene and was put together for the duration of one project, which was Gunman Chronicles.

 After Gunman Chronicles was shipped, Rewolf Entertainment dissolved and its team members moved on to new ventures.
-A couple of months later, in 2001, Herbert Flower co-founded Mythyn Interactive together with Paul Witte, while the core team on Gunman, consisting of Stefan Baier, Renier Banninga, and Adrian Banninga, moved to the Netherlands, where they co-founded Streamline Studios together with Alexander L. Fernandez.
+A couple of months later, in 2001, Herbert Flower co-founded Mythyn Interactive together with Paul Witte.
+The core team that worked on Gunman, consisting of Stefan Baier, Renier Banninga, and Adrian Banninga, moved to the Netherlands, where they co-founded Streamline Studios together with Alexander L. Fernandez.